qgis/QGIS-Documentation/source/user_manual/working_with_vector/query_builder.rst

 Query Builder
 =============

-The **[Advanced search...]** button opens the Query Builder and allows you to define a subset of a table using a SQL-like WHERE clause, display the result in the main window and save it as a Shapefile.
+The Query Builder allows you to define a subset of a table using a SQL-like WHERE clause, display the result in the main window and save it as a Shapefile.

+Open the attribute table choosing |mActionOpenTable| :menuselection:`Open Attribute Table` from the menu bar.
+Click on the **[Advanced Search]** button to open the query builder.
 For example, if you have a ``towns`` layer with a ``population`` field you could select only larger towns by entering ``population > 100000`` in the SQL box of the query builder.
 Figure_attributes_2_ shows an example of the query builder populated with data from a PostGIS layer with attributes stored in PostgreSQL.
 The Fields, Values